financenerd/financenerd.github.io/_posts/2019-12-26-Cheapest-bank-accounts-in-Switzerland.md

+---
+layout: post
+title: "Cheapest bank account in Switzerland [Comparison]"
+description: "Comparative overview and why changing banks is worth it"
+---

 Dear all,

 This year, I have moved from UK back to CH and needed to re-open a bank account to receive income.
 But what banks offer the cheapest services?
 Personally, I look for very basic things: